prajnanBhuyan/GeekTrust/Set5/README.md

 <recipient_kingdom>"<message_text>"
 ```

-i.e. at the very least, it should contain a valid kingdom name, followed by a message of length greater than zero enclosed by double quotes on both ends.<br>
+i.e. at the very least, it should contain a valid kingdom name, followed by a message of length greater than zero enclosed by double quotes on both ends.
+Any text after the last double quote will simply be disregarded.<br>
 The *recipient_kingdom* and the *message_text* can be separated by one or more whitespace character ` ` or comma `,`

 These are all valid inputs to send a message: